 Once you've finished, carefully brush another layer of glue over the whole design to seal it.
 We used Modge Podge & our blocks were dry within 3-4 hours.
 You'll find the leaves look a little darker than before due to the glue, but the distinctive colours will still be visible & they take on almost a leather-like appearance under the gloss of the glue.

-I love how our Mary & Joseph Nativity Blocks came out, with the natural knot in the wood above Mary's head looking a little like an angel.
+I love how our Mary & Joseph Nativity Blocks came out, with the natural knot in the wood above Mary's head looking a little like an angelic light shining down.

 Our leaf Angel had the most amazing wings made from an Ivy leaf (the ideal shape) & her yellow Sycamore halo was just perfect.
 The colours of the leaves made beautiful regal robes for our King, along with a fabulous crown adorned with jewels made from hole-punched Oak leaves.

 These Nature Nativity Blocks are a fabulous way for children to explore the Christmas Story & the many characters within it.
-It's a great craft for encouraging imagination, creativity & design, fine motor skills & more, but it also offers a connection with nature & an appreciation of the amazing natural resources around us.
+It's a great craft for encouraging creativity & design, but also offers a connection with nature & an appreciation of the amazing natural resources around us.
 I know we're going to treasure our set for many years to come.

 Looking for more Nativity ideas?